tsuboshun/KdTree/README.md

 Please refer to test.cpp for the usage.
 As similar libraries, there are [nanoflann](https://github.com/jlblancoc/nanoflann) which is a C++ header-only library but may require you to write an adapter class or [JIDT](https://github.com/jlizier/jidt) which is a Java library.
 I wrote this library referring to the code of JIDT, and checked the consistency of the calculation results.
 It can compute Shannon entropy faster than JIDT, but it is around three times slower than JIDT in terms of the KSG method.
-I welcome any pullrequests.
+I welcome any pull requests.

 ## 2. How to run
 You need to install the [Boost C++ library](https://www.boost.org) beforehand.
 If you are in the directory of KdTree.cpp, you can compile test.cpp as follows.